-One more important idea to consider: currently in the documentation there's no way to tell whether a function takes positional-only parameters. open() accepts keyword arguments, ord() does not, but there is no way of telling just by reading the documentation that this is true.
+One more important idea to consider: currently in the documentation there is no way to tell whether a function takes positional-only parameters. open() accepts keyword arguments, ord() does not, but there is no way of telling just by reading the documentation.

 From the "ten-thousand foot view", and ignoring *args and **kwargs for now, the grammar for a function definition currently looks like this:

 Building on that perspective, the new syntax for functions would look like this:

 All parameters before the / are positional-only.
 If / is not specified in a function signature, that function does not accept any positional-only parameters.
 The logic around optional values for positional-only argument remains the same as the one for positional-or-keyword.
 Once a positional-only argument is provided with a default, the following positional-only and positional-or-keyword argument needs to have a default as well.
 Positional-only parameters that don’t have a default value are "required" positional-only parameters.
 Therefore the following are valid signatures: